kipkurui/Python4Bioinformatics/README.md

 To activate the conda environment:
     `source activate bioinf`

-Having set-up conda environment, you can install any package you need using pip.
+Having set-up conda environment, you can install `jupyter lab` using pip.

-`conda install jupyter`
 `conda install -c conda-forge jupyterlab`

 or by using pip